 But at the same time, I don't have the time or energy to research every ingredient in every product.
 And labels can be misleading.
 Buzzwords like 'natural', 'vegan' and 'cruelty-free' don't mean anything when it comes to safety.
 And many ingredients that are perfectly safe and naturally-occurring look really scary on an ingredient list.
 So I found brands that are committed to doing the research and have 'never-lists' of ingredients that are either questionable or proven unsafe that they exclude from their products to make it a little easier on me.

 My favorite safer beauty brands I trust the most and use regularly are:

-- Beautycounter – They have a Never List of 1,500 ingredients that they leave out of their products, and are constantly researching and testing for safety.
+- Beautycounter - They have a Never List of 1,500 ingredients that they leave out of their products, and are constantly researching and testing for safety.
 And their products actually work!
 Because nothing is worse than spending money on a product that sucks.
-I like Beautycounter so much that I became a consultant with them, even though sales is totally not my thing.
-(If you’re curious about it, feel free to shoot me an email!)
+I like Beautycounter so much that I became a consultant with them, even though sales are totally not my thing.
+(If you're curious about it, feel free to shoot me an email!)